-First of all, this whole thing is blown out of proportion.
 Some aspects of what's being reported are true, but it doesn't paint an accurate picture of the truth or the severity of what's happening.
 So, while it's true that death rates have increased in the group life insurance market by a significant percentage (and in the general population) compared to pre-pandemic levels, the situation is not nearly as dire as some would have you believe.

 And, in fact, total deaths remain relatively low when measured against the total U.S. population.

 When Scott Davison, CEO of One America, mentioned deaths increasing in the 18-64 age group in the webinar, he was specifically referring to people in the group insurance plans.
 Here's Scott in his own words:

 Group life and disability is a strange animal.
 It's not medically underwritten like individual policies are.
 Meaning, a person who is sick and otherwise uninsurable can still get group life insurance... just like they can get group health insurance.